How to | 10 Juli 2020

 Data Broker

-In order to manage and use any of our data, we need to add one central place to the Connectware in which we can easily access the data – we could call it a data focal point.
+In order to manage and use any of our data, we need to add one central place to Connectware in which we can easily access the data – we could call it a data focal point.
 This single data hub gives us easy access as well as easy control over all data since all data needs to pass through this central hub.
 Of course this also means we need to have a Data Broker that is stable, maintainable, scalable, reliable and secure.
 Further we need to choose a transmission protocol that is widely used and accepted and able to handle large data flows.

 The solution is to use MQTT, a standard, lightweight publish-subscribe messaging protocol on top of TCP/IP that is widely used in IoT and industrial applications.
-The Connectware uses a high-performance MQTT broker which scales horizontally and vertically to support a high number of concurrent publishers and subscribers while maintaining low latency and fault tolerance.
+Connectware uses a high-performance MQTT broker which scales horizontally and vertically to support a high number of concurrent publishers and subscribers while maintaining low latency and fault tolerance.

 So the MQTT Data Broker is the central data hub through which all data passes.
-Let’s now start connecting our shopfloor to the Data Broker!
+Let’s now start connecting our shopfloor to the Data Broker.

 Protocol Mapper